rubenlb99/rubenlb99/README.md

   <img src="https://komarev.com/ghpvc/?username=rubenlb99&style=flat-square&color=blue" alt="" />
 </div>

-<h1 align="center"> Hi there 👋, I'm Alex </h1>
+<h1 align="center"> Hi there 👋, I'm Rubén </h1>

-<h3 align="center"> I'm a Blockchain Developer from Spain! </h3>
+<h3 align="center"> I'm a Full Stack Developer from Spain! </h3>

 ## ✨ About me

-* Bachelor degree in Computer Science at University of Málaga 🎓
+* Degree in Software Engineering at University of Málaga 🎓
 * Self-taught, proactive attitude and always eager to learn 🤓
-* I'm currently training every day more in Blockchain, Solidity, DeFi and DApps 😃
+* Willing to learn something new everyday, currently focusing on Web and Blockchain development 😃
-* Passionate about the world of entrepreneurship and business 💼
+* Passionate about the world of entrepreneurship and investments 💼

 <br>